Axia-Tech/AXIA-wiki/AXIA-wiki/translated_docs/zh-TW/thousand-validators.md

 - Verified identity (see [here]() for instructions)
 - Connect to dedicated Telemetry (use `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
-- Rank 25 or higher on AXIALunar Thousand Validators Programme
+- Rank 25 or higher on AXIALunar Validators Programme
 - Mininmum of 10K AXCs self stake (exceptions by approval for good intentions)
 - Reward destination 'Staked'
 - No more than 3% commission